 B.3.4.2.1 Policy Update Error Report

-If the PolicyUpdateWhenUESuspends feature as defined in subclause 5.8 is supported, and when the SMF receives the policy decision from the PCF as defined in subclause 4.2.4.1 for a PDN connection maintained when the UE’s status is suspend state, the SMF shall include the "ruleReports" attribute for the affected PCC rules and/or session rules to report the failure within the SmPolicyUpdateContextData data structure.
+If the PolicyUpdateWhenUESuspends feature as defined in subclause 5.8 is supported, the PCF and the SMF shall comply with the procedures specified in this subclause.
+During PDU session/PDN connection establishment or modification procedure, the PCF shall subscribe to the "UE_STATUS_RESUME" policy control request trigger if not subscribed yet, as described in subclause 4.2.6.4.
+When the SMF receives the policy decision from the PCF as defined in subclause 4.2.4.1 for a PDN connection maintained when the UE’s status is suspend state, the SMF shall include the "ruleReports" attribute for the affected PCC rules and/or session rules to report the failure within the SmPolicyUpdateContextData data structure.
 Within the ErrorReport data structure, the SMF shall include the "error" attribute containing the "cause" attribute of the ProblemDetails data structure set to "UE_STATUS_SUSPEND" which indicates the failure to enforce the corresponding policy decision, except if the policy decision is for the PCC rule removal only and/or session rule removal only, and further include the information as follows:

 - if the policy decision includes the modification of one or more session rules, within an RuleReport instance, the SMF shall include the "sessRuleReports" attribute.
 Within each SessionRuleReport data structure, the SMF shall include the affected session rules within the "ruleIds" attribute(s), the "sessRuleFailureCode" attribute set to "UE_STA_SUSP" and the "ruleStatus" attribute set to ACTIVE to indicate the failure to enforce those session rules.